CHAITANYAI0/Content-Based-Movie-Recommendation-System-with-Heroku-Deployment/README.md

 # Content-Based-Movie-Recommendation-System-with-Heroku-Deployment

 This repository contains the implementation of a Movie Recommender System using Streamlit.
 The model recommends movies to users based on their preferences.

+## Project Description

+The Movie Recommender System is a web-based application built using Streamlit that recommends movies based on user preferences.
+It leverages collaborative filtering and content-based filtering techniques to suggest movies.
+Users can interact with the model via a user-friendly interface to get movie recommendations.
+This project is ideal for those looking to build and deploy recommendation systems with Python and Streamlit.

 ## Table of Contents
 1. [Project Structure](#project-structure)